- Trust Services

 Have a year in review before you send them to college.

-We can wait for the government to require financial literacy be taught in all schools, or we can be productive and make sure our college students aren't graduating magna cum laude with no idea how to manage their money.
-We can encourage our students to be scholars, doctors, and football players, but all that encouragement will be in vain if they are successful but don't understand personal finance.
+So, we can continue to wait for the government to require financial literacy be taught in all schools, or we can be proactive and make sure our college students aren't graduating magna cum laude with no idea how to manage their money.
+We can encourage our students to be scholars, doctors, and football players, but all that encouragment will be in vain if they are successful but don't understand personal finance.